CongLabCode/DPAM/README.md

 `bash download_all_data.sh <DOWNLOAD_DIR>`

 After downloading the databases, please decompress files.
 All supporting database files should be put in the same directory and the directory should be provided to `DPAM.py` as `<datadir>`.
-The $datadir should have the following structure and files.
+The `<datadir>` should have the following structure and files.

-  $datadir/
+    <datadir>/
         ECOD70/
         ecod_domain_info/
         ECOD_foldseek_DB/
         ecod_weights/
         pdb70/
         UniRef30_2022_02/
         ecod.latest.domains
         ECOD_length
         ECOD_norms
         ECOD_pdbmap

 ## Installation